When purchasing a wine cooler, theres plenty to consider to ensure that you find the perfect cooler for you and your wine collection.

-Wine Coolers nowadays are relatively silent, the better quality units with a compressor you wont even notice are their as the compressor/fan systems are so efficient they hardly need to come on.
+Wine coolers nowadays are relatively silent, the better quality units with a compressor you wont even notice are there as the compressor/fan systems are so efficient they hardly need to come on.

 This does limit you to storing reds with a thermoelectric unit, so this should be considered.

-If you’ll be using your wine cooler primarily for long term aging or preservation, then you’ll want to keep your temperature at right around 12-14°C, this can be achieved with aging wine cabinets.
+If you’ll be using your wine cooler primarily for long term ageing or preservation, then you’ll want to keep your temperature at right around 12-14°C, this can be achieved with ageing wine cabinets.

 Most wine coolers will have an operating temperature of between 5 - 22°C to enable the full range of wines to be catered for.

 Dual temperature zone and triple temperature zone units are available to store multiple types of wine simultaneously, each compartment can not be set to more than 8°C difference.